-Annual Campaign, our top annual giving priority, benefits every child at our school, allowing us to offer an exceptional educational experience.
-The Annual Campaign provides essential unrestricted dollars for the operating budget of NGFS.
+The Fund for Friends, our top annual giving priority, benefits every child at our school, allowing us to offer an exceptional educational experience.
+The Fund for Friends provides essential unrestricted dollars for the operating budget of NGFS.
 These gifts make up the difference between what tuition covers and the actual cost of running the school.
 We ask families, staff, board, alumni, and members of the community to support this campaign each year through a gift or a pledge payable through June 30.
-Full community support for the Annual Campaign enables NGFS to apply for grants and other funding to enhance our offerings to students.
-Regardless of the size of the gift, your contribution to the Annual Campaign is important.
+Full community support for The Fund for Friends enables NGFS to enhance our offerings to students.
+Regardless of the size of the gift, your contribution to The Fund for Friends is important.